arnoldkaroki/wk1codechallenge/README.md

 **Description**

-The Speed Demerit Calculator is a simple JavaScript program that helps determine demerit points for drivers based on their speed while driving.
+The Speed Demerit Calculator is a simple program that helps determine demerit points for drivers based on their speed while driving.
 It checks if the speed is above a specified speed limit, and if so, calculates demerit points according to a predefined rule: one demerit point for every 5 km/h over the speed limit.
 The program provides feedback to the driver, informing them whether they are within the speed limit, how many demerit points they've earned, and whether their license might be suspended if they accumulate too many points.

 **Set Up Instructions:**